 - Internal links keep people on your site longer, increasing each user’s time on your site and decreasing your bounce rate.

-- They build up the authority of main pages.
-For example your blog is about on page SEO factors and you link to your main SEO page.
+- They build up the authority of the main pages.
+For example, your blog is about on-page SEO factors and you link to your main SEO page.
 This tells Google that your main SEO page is relevant and it sends positive link juice.

-- Internal linking alerts your users of the similar material.
+- Internal linking alerts your users of similar material.
 It gives the Google spider another route to follow through the indexing of your site.

 - Outbound links to pages with similar content is another relevancy factor that helps Google understand what your content is about.